Vatsim-Scandinavia/controlcenter/docs/contribute.md

 ### Run formatting

-To run the formatting script that ensures consistent Laravel PHP code use `./vendor/bin/pint`.
+To run the formatting script that ensures consistent Laravel PHP code use `./sail pint`.

 ## Conventions